 After the session, we often hear about the metabolic window, the moment when the body switches from the process of protein degradation (catabolism) to reconstruction (anabolism).
 Studies differ as to the effect of this window on the body's more efficient absorption of proteins.
 Some studies point to muscle gain, while others say it's the total daily amount of protein that counts.

-There is, however, a consensus on the benefits of a combined intake of carbohydrates and protein to optimize recovery by replenishing glycogen reserves in addition to the effect of protein.
+There is, however, a consensus on the benefits of consuming a combination of carbohydrates and proteins in order to optimize recovery by replenishing glycogen stores in addition to the effects of protein.

 Finally, you can also take your protein before bed.
 Sleep is a factor in sports performance.
 It's a period of regeneration for the body, during which it rebuilds its resources and growth is stimulated.
 Proteins have a key role to play in this process, as they are at the heart of muscle rebuilding.